London King's Cross railway station: In film

 The station, its surrounding streets and the railway approach feature prominently in the 1955 Ealing comedy film The Ladykillers.
 In the story, a gang robs a security van near the station after planning in a house overlooking the railway.
+An establishing shot in the film gives and excellent view of platforms 0 and 1 on the east side of the station.
 When they fall out, members of the gang are dropped into passing goods wagons from the parapet of the Copenhagen Tunnel north of the station.

 The 1986 crime drama film Mona Lisa is set around King's Cross.
 At the time, the downmarket and seedy area surrounding the station, coupled with urban decay, made it an ideal location.
 Subsequent early 1990s tabloid coverage of crime and prostitution around King's Cross referred back to the film.

 Pet Shop Boys released a song titled "King's Cross" on the 1987 album Actually and the station was extensively filmed in for the group's 1988 feature film It Couldn't Happen Here.
 The band's singer Neil Tennant said that the station was a recognisable landmark coming into London, attempting to find opportunities away from the high unemployment areas of Northeast England at the time.
 The song was primarily about "hopes being dashed" and "an epic nightmare".
 The group subsequently asked filmmaker Derek Jarman to direct a background video for "King's Cross" for their 1989 tour, which featured a black and white sequence of juddery camera movements around the local area.
-Despite the song's reference to "dead and wounded on either side," it was actually released a few months before the King's Cross fire.
+Despite the song's reference to "dead and wounded on either side", it was actually released a few months before the King's Cross fire.